jeanbza/protocw/README.md

 files (`.pb.go`s) from protobufs.

-Its job is to take a specification containing protos and the repos to find them in, and build `.pb.go`s for all of them, placing the results into a vendor directory.
+Its job is to take a specification containing protos and the repos to find them in, and build `.pb.go`s for all of them, replaces all their Go import statements with statements that work locally, relative to your `go.mod`, and places the results into a directory of your choosing (which should be inside your Go module).

+Its value is the ability to specify a dependency graph vertexes in a small file that can then be exploded into `.pb.go`s.
+Under the hood it takes care of finding protos in their repos, understanding the proto import paths to use, understanding how to convert those into Go paths, understanding how to make those Go paths work in your Go module, and passing the (often very extensive) flags necessary for that to `protoc`.

 ## Caveat emptor